 McAfee makes cybersecurity products for consumers and enterprise users.
 McAfee supports mobile, enterprise clouds, network, web and server-based security.
 Data protection and encryption is also offered.

 Careers in cybersecurity

-As the cyberthreat landscape continues to grow and emerging threats, such as the internet of things, require hardware and software skills, it is estimated that there are 1 million unfilled cybersecurity jobs worldwide.
+As the cyber threat landscape continues to grow and emerging threats, such as the internet of things, require hardware and software skills, it is estimated that there are 1 million unfilled cybersecurity jobs worldwide.
 IT professionals and other computer specialists are needed in security jobs, such as:

-- chief information security officer (CISO): this individual implements the security program across the organization and oversees the IT security department's operations;
+- Chief information security officer (CISO): This individual implements the security program across the organization and oversees the IT security department's operations.

-- security engineer: this individual protects company assets from threats with a focus on quality control within the IT infrastructure;
+- Security engineer: This individual protects company assets from threats with a focus on quality control within the IT infrastructure.

-- security analyst: this individual has several responsibilities that include planning security measures and controls, protecting digital files, and conducting both internal and external security audits.
+- Security analyst: This individual has several responsibilities that include planning security measures and controls, protecting digital files, and conducting both internal and external security audits.